 What is the Scanner class in Java?

 The Java Scanner class is mostly used to get input from the user.
 It’s located in the java.util package.
-The Scanner class not only extends Object class, but it can also implement Iterator and Closeable interfaces.
+The Scanner class not only extends the Object class but can also implement Iterator and Closeable interfaces.
 By default, it breaks up the user input into tokens using whitespace as a delimiter.

-If you want to use the Scanner class in Java, you need to import the java.util package.
+You must import the Java to use the Scanner class in Java.util package.
 This also applies to other classes in Java – if you want to use a certain class, make sure to import the right package first.
-So To use the Scanner class, you first need to import it using the import statement as shown below.
+So, To use the Scanner class, you first need to import it using the import statement as shown below.

 import java.util.Scanner;